Perspective | Personal touch separates Ron Rivera from other head coaches during NFL draft process

 “Just [a] great conversation about football, life and that aspect,” said tackle Samuel Cosmi, a second-round pick.

-“We were able to build that chemistry compared with other teams,” added third round choice, cornerback Benjamin St-Juste.
+“We were able to build that chemistry compared with other teams,” said cornerback Benjamin St-Juste, a third-round choice.

-Four of the 10 players Washington picked in this past weekend’s NFL draft said they had one-on-one virtual interviews with Rivera during the pre-draft process.
-While most head coaches often meet with potential first round players, like Washington’s top pick Jamin Davis, they don’t often do so with players expected to go after that.
-Cosmi, St-Juste and fourth round tight end John Bates all said Rivera was the only head coach they spoke to alone.
+Four of the 10 players Washington picked in this NFL draft said they had one-on-one virtual interviews with Rivera during the pre-draft process.
+While head coaches often meet with potential first-round players — such as Washington’s top pick, Jamin Davis — they don’t often do so with players expected to go after that.
+Cosmi, St-Juste and fourth-round tight end John Bates said Rivera was the only head coach they spoke to one-on-one.
 Others might have joined a group interview, but Rivera was the only one to talk to them by himself.

 “That was kind of a unique thing,” Bates said.

-Told this, Rivera seemed surprised as he drove home after the draft had finished Saturday night.
-He hadn’t considered he might be one of the league’s few head coaches to request interviews with non-first round players.
-He’s always believed in these meetings, seeing them as a way to truly understand the players around whom he wants to build his team.
+Told this, Rivera seemed surprised as he drove home after the draft ended Saturday night.
+He hadn’t considered that he might be one of the league’s few head coaches to request interviews with non-first-round players.
+He always has believed in these meetings, seeing them as a way to understand the players around whom he wants to build his team.
 Why wouldn’t everyone?

-And so, he scheduled as many conversations as he could in his second year with Washington just as he did before as the Carolina Panthers coach, focusing mostly on prospects from the scouting department’s top 100 list who might be available around each of the team’s first four selections.
-In the past, before the coronavirus pandemic, the interviews were in-person, either during the player’s visit to the team’s facility or informally at the scouting combine in Indianapolis.
+So he scheduled as many conversations as he could in his second year with Washington, just as he did as the Carolina Panthers’ coach, focusing mostly on prospects from the scouting department’s top 100 who might be available around each of the team’s first four selections.
+In the past, before the coronavirus pandemic, the interviews were in-person, either during the player’s visit to the team facility or informally at the scouting combine in Indianapolis.
 This year, with the combine canceled and facility visits banned, he did the meetings virtually, always from his office, as a reminder to the player that the call was a business interview.

 Still, the conversations were rarely about football.
-Rivera leaves X’s and O’s to his assistants who often meet several times with prospective picks throughout March and April.
-He wants to know what motivates the players, what they care about and how they will fit the culture of his franchise.
+Rivera leaves X’s and O’s to his assistants, who often meet with prospective picks several times in March and April.
+He wants to know what motivates the players, what they care about and how they might fit the culture of his franchise.

 “I want to give them an opportunity to let their guard down and show you who they really are,” Rivera said.
-‘If you give a player the opportunity, they will tell you who they are.”
+“If you give a player the opportunity, they will tell you who they are.”

-Through these interviews he has come to love players like Luke Kuechly and Shaq Thompson who became top linebackers for him in Carolina.
-It’s how he became enamored with Davis this year, admiring the intelligence and backstory of growing up as a military child, and insisted the team keep the 19th pick in the first round to take Davis instead of trading to another spot.
+In these interviews, he has come to love players such as Luke Kuechly and Shaq Thompson, who became top linebackers for him with Carolina.
+It’s how he became enamored with Davis this year, admiring his intelligence and backstory of growing up as a military child, and he insisted the team keep the 19th pick to take Davis instead of trading to another spot.

-It’s also where other players fall off his list, like the one college philosophy major whose answers made Rivera wonder how much the player cared about the game.
+These interviews also are where other players fall off his list, such as the philosophy major whose answers made Rivera wonder how much he cared about the game.

 “How important is football to you?”
-Rivera said he asked.
+Rivera asked.

 “It’s up there,” the player replied.